 Norton built 50 limited-edition Commando 961 Street models.
 Born out of the vision of Henry Cole and his bike building buddy Guy Willison (of The Motorbike Show fame), it’s a superb reimagining of the 961 platform.

-The new Street costs £17,950 and has a new tank, seat, tail unit and bars, while it also boasts a glut of factory parts to complete the high-end look.
-The beautiful and tail unit are hand-crafted in aluminium, while the seat is a bespoke item made of Alcantara and stitched with a diamond pattern.
-The bars are black Renthal Fatbars, which are nicely accentuated by the polished top yoke and bar clamps, while the official factory carbon headlamp cowl, fender, chain guard and numberplate hangar all add a bit of classy bling, too.
+The Street cost £17,950 and had a new tank, seat, tail unit and bars, and also boasted a glut of factory parts to complete the high-end look.
+The beautiful tail unit was hand-crafted in aluminium, while the seat was a bespoke item made of Alcantara and stitched with a diamond pattern.
+The bars were black Renthal Fatbars, which were nicely accentuated by the polished top yoke and bar clamps, while the official factory carbon headlamp cowl, fender, chain guard and numberplate hangar all added a bit of classy bling, too.

 The Norton roadster has had many rivals come and go over the decades but the main protagonist has been Triumph.